k8ssandra/k8ssandra/docs/content/en/tasks/backup-restore/_index.md

 ## Synchronizing MedusaBackup objects with a Medusa storage backend (S3, GCS, etc.)

-In order to restore a backup taken on a different cluster, a synchronization task must be executed to create the corresponding `MedusaBackup` objects locally.
+In order to restore a backup taken on a different Cassandra cluster, a synchronization task must be executed to create the corresponding `MedusaBackup` objects locally.
-This can be achieved by creating a `MedusaTask` custom resource in the namespace where K8ssandra was deployed, with a `sync` operation:
+This can be achieved by creating a `MedusaTask` custom resource in the Kubernetes cluster and namespace where the referenced `CassandraDatacenter` was deployed, using a `sync` operation:

 ```yaml
 apiVersion: medusa.k8ssandra.io/v1alpha1